marcusoftnet/marcusoftnet.github.io/_posts/2015-10-30-making-dynamic-chart-in-excel.md

 - Change `F2` to 31 and you'll get the entire range.
 - Add a line below and see that the first data point is "rolled out of our window"
 - Remove the row you just added and see that the first data point now is shown again.
-- Add a trend line (right-click the line and then "Add trendline"), notice how that trend is affected by the data that is shown, as you change the `F2` value or add / remove data.
+- Add a trend line (right-click the line and then "Add trend line"), notice how that trend is affected by the data that is shown, as you change the `F2` value or add / remove data.
 Pretty sweet.

 ## Summary